Japanese laws affect foreign visitors in a big way. For example, foreigners are required to carry their original passport - not a copy.

 The rules regarding entering karaoke parlors late at night are determined by the prefecture.
 A group of minors may be denied entry in the later hours of the evening, and you might be asked for identification.

 There are some differences from area to area and store to store regarding specific cases such as a group of junior high students.
-The rule that even minors accompanied by a guardian can only enjoy a karaoke parlor until 10:00 p.m.
+One of the weird Japanese laws, the rule that even minors accompanied by a guardian can only enjoy a karaoke parlor until 10:00 p.m.
 (11:00 p.m.) seems common among all stores, however.
 There are plenty of parlors open 24 hours or late into the night, but keep in mind that minors need to leave at a specific time.

 5. Game Centers: Until 6:00 p.m. for People Under 16, Until 10:00 p.m. for People Under 18